IsakThornqvist/1dv027-Assignment-API-design/README.md

 **What I would do differently:**
 - Add pagination to all list queries from the start instead of as an afterthought
-- Set up CI/CD earlier in the process so tests run automatically from the beginning
+- Set up CI/CD early in the process so tests run automatically from the beginning
 - Batch the seed script to insert multiple records at once instead of one at a time since seeding 1200+ pokemon individually over a remote connection was very slow
 - Use Test Driven Development instead of making all the tests later when most of the code already was done

-## Acknowledgements

-*Resources, attributions, or shoutouts.*

 ## Requirements